 Supervisors Addressing Outside Work Conduct

-Getting in trouble for what you do outside work, like on social media or in your free time, can be scary.
+It is frightening to get in trouble due to what you do after work, such as on social media or in your free time.
 In the USA, only a few states tell workers about being watched.
-This can lead to surprises when bosses talk about what they think is private.
+This can lead to surprises when bosses talk about what they think is private, which can impact your personal growth.

 In many states, employers can watch employees without asking first.
 This means what you do outside work can affect your job.
 For example, in the USA, employers can take action against you for things you do outside work.